darachm/dissertation/thesis_darachmiller.md

 NMD dependent for 3-fold slower degradation in upf1KO cells.
 They map it to be the 5' UTR and the first 92 bases of the ORF.
 Need both of those.
 They don't think it's leaky scanning.

+Guisbert et al 2005
+RIP-Chip of Npl3, Nab2, Hrp1.
+Hrp1 binds UAUAUAA, and get this,
+amino acid metabolism genes.
+Also, RBPDB had the motif wrong.

+Estrella et al 2009 gonzalez
+Npl3 physically interacts with Pab1, a npl3 mutant genetically
+interacts with Upf1 to enhance defect.

 ## about condensates, granules, p-bodies